Esri/calcite-design-system/conventions/README.md

 If you component involves formatting numbers or dates use the [`Intl` APIs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) for formatting the display of numbers and dates in your component.

 To add right-to-left (RTL) support to your components you should use [CSS Logical properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties) within CSS.
-If you need to know direction in JavaScript, use the internal `getElementStyleDir` helper in the dom utility.
+If you need to know direction in JavaScript, use the internal `getElementDir` helper in the dom utility.

+Some CSS properties do not have logical equivalents.
+Such as...

+- box-shadow
+- text-shadow
+- transform
+- background-position

+For these properties, you should use the internal `getElementDir` helper to apply the `CSS_UTILITY.rtl` class to your component.

 ### Translated strings